 Responsibilities:

-Developed the campaign’s visual concept and overall look and feel
+Developed the campaign concept and overall visual direction

-Translated final photography into key art, out-of-home, digital, and print assets
+Translated photography into key art, OOH, digital, and print

-Ensured a cohesive, impactful campaign aligned with SHOWTIME’s brand and audience
+Maintained a cohesive campaign aligned with SHOWTIME’s brand

 Photographer: Jim Fiscus